Overview 2023

 Credit Points: 12.5

 All aspects of human life are geographical.
 Our lives take place in space.
-Spatial practices and ideas are central to individuals andsocieties: they help determine who and what belongs where, who controls and owns which resources, and who has what…
+Spatial practices and ideas are central to individuals and societies: they help determine who and what belongs where, who controls and owns which resources, and who has…

 Credit Points: 12.5

 This unit introduces students to the world of social research.
-It answers questions about how to produce knowledge through empirical research, and discusses the methods used to solve practical problems.
-The unit covers a wide range of social research methodologies and approaches,…
+It answers questions about how to understand, interpret, and collect data, and explores the research methods used to investigate and solve social problems.
+The unit covers a wide range of social…

 Credit Points: 12.5